kptdev/kpt/pkg/test/runner/README.md

   - `exitCode`: The expected exit code for the command.
 Default: 0.
   - `skip`: Runner will skip the test if `skip` is set to true.
 Default: false.
   - `sequential`: This test case should be run sequentially.
 Default: false.
+  - `runtimes`: If the current runtime doesn't match any of the desired runtimes here, the test case will be skipped.
+Valid values are `docker` and `podman`.
+    If unspecified, it will match any runtime.
   - `imagePullPolicy`: The image pull policy to be used.
 It can be set to one of `Always`, `IfNotPresent` and `Never`.
 Default value is inherited from the CLI flag.